A Causal Framework for Non-Linear Quantum Mechanics: The Framework

 Suppose we have two particles described by the co-ordinates ${\bf x}$ and ${\bf y}$ respectively.
 Following the field theory insertion of \eqref{eqn:Yukawa}, one can generate a clear prescription for multi-particle states, and it is easy to show that the time evolution of the two-particle wave function $\Psi\left({\bf x}, {\bf y};t\right)$ is described by:

 We now show that this prescription preserves causality when we have a well separated entangled state.
 The second and third Green's functions serve to causally connect the sub-systems at ${\bf x}$ and ${\bf y}$ via non-linear evolution - these terms are thus not a threat to causality.
 Causal problems could potentially arise from the first and last terms.
 For example, suppose some local operation is performed on the particle in the ${\bf x}$ region.
 This would change its wave-function.
-If the change to this wave-function changes the time evolution of the particle in the ${\bf y}$ region solely through the fourth Green's function in \eqref{eqn:separated} ({\it i.e.} without the aid of the second causal Green's function in \eqref{eqn:separated}), we would have violated causality.
+If the change to this wave-function changes the time evolution of the particle in the ${\bf y}$ region solely through the fourth Green's function in \eqref{eqn:separated} ({\it i.e.} without the aid of the second causal Green's function), we would have violated causality.
 We will show that this is not the case.

-To see this, focus on the term containing the fourth Green's function in \eqref{eqn:separated}:
+The term containing the fourth Green's function in \eqref{eqn:separated}: